justtheimpaler/debbie/README.md

 - `clean`: to clean the database schema.
 - `rebuild`: to clean and build the database schema.

-From Maven they take the form: `mvn debbie:build`, `mvn debbie:clean`, or `mvn debbie:rebuild` respectively.
+When used in Maven they take the form: `mvn debbie:build`, `mvn debbie:clean`, or `mvn debbie:rebuild` respectively.

-There are also three corresponding Ant tasks for them.
+There are also three corresponding Ant tasks for each one.

 ## Versioning

-Debbie supports database evolution over time with the use of separate folders for each version.
+Debbie supports the evolution over time of a database with the use of separate folders for each version.

-This is an optional feature.
-A basic project can have a single folder (e.g. `1.0.0`) where all the database source code will be stored.
+Nevertheless, this is an optional feature; a basic project could ignore this feature and have a single folder (e.g. `1.0.0`) where the entire database source code will be stored in a single file.

-When building the database, Debbie will run all `build.sql` files in the source code until the specified version.
+When building the database, Debbie will run in sequence all `build.sql` files in the source code until the specified version.
 When cleaning the database, Debbie will execute all `clean.sql` files from the target version down to the initial version, in reverse order.
-For example, if the source folder is set up as `src/database`, then the database source structure could look like:
+For example, if the database source folder in the project is set up as `src/database`, then the database source structure could look like:

 ```
 src/